ANI Pharmaceuticals (NASDAQ:ANIP) PT Raised to $60.00

-ANI Pharmaceuticals (NASDAQ:ANIP) had its price objective upped by Raymond James from $40.00 to $60.00 in a report published on Monday morning, Analyst Ratings Network reports.
+ANI Pharmaceuticals (NASDAQ:ANIP) had its target price increased by Raymond James from $40.00 to $60.00 in a research report sent to investors on Monday morning, Benzinga reports.
 They currently have an outperform rating on the specialty pharmaceutical company’s stock.

-Separately, Zacks Investment Research downgraded ANI Pharmaceuticals from a hold rating to a sell rating in a research report on Friday, March 12th.
+Separately, Zacks Investment Research raised shares of ANI Pharmaceuticals from a strong sell rating to a hold rating in a research note on Tuesday, May 11th.

-In related news, Director Patrick D. Walsh purchased 4,000 shares of the business’s stock in a transaction that occurred on Monday, March 15th.
-The stock was purchased at an average price of $32.89 per share, with a total value of $131,560.00.
-Following the completion of the acquisition, the director now owns 39,096 shares in the company, valued at $1,285,867.44.
-The purchase was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Company insiders own 24.80% of the company’s stock.
+In other news, Director Patrick D. Walsh bought 4,000 shares of the firm’s stock in a transaction on Monday, March 15th.
+The stock was acquired at an average cost of $32.89 per share, with a total value of $131,560.00.
+Following the completion of the acquisition, the director now owns 39,096 shares of the company’s stock, valued at $1,285,867.44.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+24.80% of the stock is currently owned by insiders.

 ANI Pharmaceuticals Company Profile